Research Using Animals

 The 3Rs - Replacement, Reduction and Refinement

 The guiding principles underpinning the humane use of animals in scientific research are called the 3Rs, Replacement, Reduction and Refinement.
-These principles aim to minimize harm to animals while maximising the scientific value of research.
+These principles aim to minimise harm to animals while maximising the scientific value of research.
 This guidance is designed to ensure that animal research is conducted ethically and responsibly, while still allowing for the advancement of scientific knowledge and public health.

 Infographic illustrating the 3Rs: Replacement, Reduction and Refinement in animal research.

-The 3Rs - Replacement, Reduction and Refinement - source: EPFL
+The 3Rs - Replacement, Reduction and Refinement, source: EPFL

 Organ on a Chip.